rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 # kubernetes basics

+- **kubernetes**: It is a container orchestration technology used to orchestrate the deployment and management of 100s and 1000s of containers in a clustered envrionment.

-- **image**: An image is a package or a template. it is used to create contianers.
+- **image**: An image is a package or a template that is used to create contianers.

 - **containers**: A completly isolated environment that can have thier own